dart-lang/code_builder/README.md

 [![Build Status](https://travis-ci.org/dart-lang/code_builder.svg)](https://travis-ci.org/dart-lang/code_builder)
 [![Coverage Status](https://coveralls.io/repos/dart-lang/code_builder/badge.svg)](https://coveralls.io/r/dart-lang/code_builder)

-Code builder is a fluent Dart API for generating valid Dart source code.
+`code_builder` is a fluent Dart API for generating valid Dart source code.

-Generally speaking, code generation usually is done through a series of string concatenation which results in messy and sometimes invalid code that is not easily readable.
+Code generation was traditionally done through a series of package-specific string concatenations which usually results in messy and sometimes invalid Dart code that is not easily readable and is very difficult to refactor.

-Code builder uses the [analyzer](analyzer) package to create real Dart language ASTs, which, while not guaranteed to be correct, always follows the analyzer's own understood format.
+`code_builder` uses the [analyzer](analyzer) package to create real Dart language ASTs, which, while not guaranteed to be correct, always follows the analyzer's own understood format.

 [analyzer]: https://pub.dartlang.org/packages/analyzer

+## Experimental

+While `code_builder` is considered *stable*, the APIs are subject to frequent breaking change - a number of Dart language features are not yet implemented that make it unsuitable for all forms of code generation.

+**Contributions are [welcome][welcome]!**

+[welcome]: CONTRIBUTING.md

+## Usage

-Code builder also adds a more narrow and user-friendly API.
-For example creating a class with a method is an easy affair:
+Code builder has a narrow and user-friendly API.

+For example creating a class with a method:

 ```dart
 new ClassBuilder('Animal', extends: 'Organism')